NikolaRoev/zero/README.md

-- auto-update / release action from the docs / check for updates button
 - clean-up
 - testing
+- grab the newly created latest.json file and commit it to the repo